alexcu/log-bot/README.md

 Inside the `responses` object should contain key/value bindings to **regular expressions** (key) and the appropriate **action** (value) LogBot takes when the regular expression is matched against user responses.

 If the action is a **string**, it should represent either a mathematical expression that will return the number of hours to log, or signal LogBot to reask the question.
-You can use `workDay` in the expression calculated, `$1` to use the answer the user has entered captured by the regular expression, or For example:
+You can use `workDay` in the expression calculated, `$1` to use the answer the user has entered captured by the regular expression, or `$!` to make LogBot re-ask the trigger from its initial question.
+For example:

 ```
 "\d"    : "$1",				// Use the integer captured by the regular expression
 							// "\d" for the hours logged

 "yes|y" : "5 * workDay",	// Where the user responds "yes" or "y", use five
 							// mulitplied by one workDay for the hours logged